For people with a developer license, here’s some advice for how to write new code intended for distribution with CASINO.

 Even if modifications are made in the correct manner, you may find that they are still not incorporated into the public release.
 If you want this to happen, there are a variety of ways to lower the energy barrier for the inclusion of your routines.
 The general theme here is to try to reduce the amount of effort that MDT has to perform to validate and check your code.
 If your submission includes lots of things from the ‘Good things’ list, and none at all from the ‘Bad things’ list, then inclusion is semi-automatic and will normally take place within days.
 We are aware that it requires a lot of work to do the things on the Good list but of course we will have to do it if you don’t!

-- Well written absolutely standard Fortran95 in the standard CASINO format.
-Do not use features from later releases of the Fortran standard, or non-standard (albeit useful) extensions like ‘
+- Well written absolutely standard Fortran 2003 in the standard CASINO format.
+Do not use features from later releases of the Fortran standard, or non-standard extensions.

 - The results of extensive testing of your routine with a range

 of examples, with before and after numbers (including timings).
 This should be done with the autotest suite (see the